truera/trulens/trulens_eval/examples/README.md

     - `faiss/` -- Examples that use faiss as the vector store.

         - `langchain_faiss_example.ipynb` - Example using FAISS as the vector store.

-- `app_with_human_feedback.py`-- Streamlit app with a langchain-based chat and the use of feedback functions based on user input.

-- `feedback_functions.ipynb` -- A list of out of the box feedback functions.

-- `logging.ipynb` -- Different ways to log your app with TruLens.

-- `quickstart.ipynb` -- Quickstart with LangChain.

-- `quickstart.py` -- .py version of quickstart with LangChain.

-- `trubot/` - Examples based on a question-answering chain with context indexed from the TruEra website.
+- **`trubot/`** - End-to-end examples based on a question-answering chain with context indexed from the TruEra website.

     - `hnswlib_trubot/` -- local vector db data indexing the Truera website for trubot examples.